Capri1545/rag-chat-bot/EVALUATION.md

 ---

-## 4. Analysis & Discussion
+## 4. Key Observations

 **Strengths:**
 - Consistently avoids hallucinations on out-of-KB queries.
 - High accuracy and grounding for in-KB questions.
 - Fast response for "no info" cases.
 - Clear source display for transparency.

 **Weaknesses:**
-  - Some partial retrieval for complex or ambiguous questions (e.g., partial context for the Great Red Spot).
+- Occasional partial matches for ambiguous or multi-faceted questions.
 - Chunking granularity may limit recall for very specific facts.

-**Error Analysis:**
-  - No hallucinations observed.
-Occasional partial matches for ambiguous or multi-faceted questions.

-**Performance:**
-  - In-KB answers: ~3.5 seconds average.
-  - Out-of-KB answers: nearly instantaneous.
+**Summary:**
+The RAG Chatbot demonstrates robust, grounded question answering with zero hallucinations and high accuracy on in-KB queries.
+Out-of-KB queries are handled reliably with appropriate "I don't know" responses.
+Minor weaknesses include partial retrieval for complex questions and potential recall limitations due to chunking strategy.

 ---